andywalton7/sdk-test/source/index.html.md

 PUT https://api.electioapp.com/consignments/manifest
 ```

 The **Select Delivery Options** flow enables you to provide delivery windows to your customer at point of purchase.
-When the customer selects their preferred option, PRO creates and allocates a consignment based on the details given.
+After the customer has chosen their preferred option, you can use PRO to create a consignment based on their details, and allocate that consignment to a carrier service based on the customers choice.

 There are four steps to the flow: